-Based on a combination of Sunset Piano, the Piano Project, and Flower Piano, the documentary kept gaining momentum while proving that bringing pianos to different locations was quite a task to accomplish; one not immune to restrictions from governmental agencies –all in good faith but I am sure quite annoying.
+Based on a combination of Sunset Piano, the Piano Project, and Flower Piano, the documentary kept on gaining momentum while proving that bringing pianos to different locations was quite a task to accomplish; one not immune to restrictions from governmental agencies –all in good faith and necessary but I am sure quite annoying.

-It took four years, lots of landscapes and staged scenarios, and artistic alliances to fulfilled their dream.
+It took four years, lots of landscapes and staged scenarios, and artistic alliances to fulfill their dream.
 The world premiere of “Twelve Pianos” is ready for the 7th Annual San Francisco Green Film Festival, as the closing film.
-Lots of anticipation around this documentary that last a little more than an hour.
+Lots of anticipation around this documentary that lasts a little more than an hour.

 The first part of it, aside from the marvelous views in San Mateo County and Mauro’s amazing pursuit, didn’t truly capture my attention.
-But I had attended and written about the Flower Pianos last year at the San Francisco Botanical Garden, and that inspired me to watch a little bit more before turning off my computer screen.
+But since I had attended and written about the Flower Pianos last year at the San Francisco Botanical Garden, I was inspired to watch a little bit more before turning off my computer screen.

-And so, the documentary delivers and actually meets this humble self-taught reviewer’s standards: a good film at some points lifts you up and you don’t notice it until the end when you breathe in awe and you are left with a certain feeling when the film ends.
+The documentary delivers and actually meets my standards.
+A good film at some points lifts you up and you don’t notice it until the end when you breathe in awe and you are left with a certain feeling when the film ends.
 A feeling of something, different for everyone, but equal in that feeling moves you and it makes you think, be aware, and be awakened.

 By the end of Twelve of Pianos.
 Something has moved you.
 And it is not the whales mentioned by ffortissimo at the beginning.